-The first 4 are effective exercises that will help you overcome knee pain and I will go through the 5th point which is important when it comes to running knee-pain free.
+The first parts are effective exercises that will help you overcome knee pain.
+I will also go through the fifth part, which is important when it comes to running knee-pain free.

 CLICK HERE to watch the YouTube video.